Riimu/Kit-UrlParser/README.md

 *UrlParser* is PHP library that provides a [RFC 3986](https://tools.ietf.org/html/rfc3986) compliant URL parser and a [PSR-7](http://www.php-fig.org/psr/psr-7/) compatible URI component.
-The purpose of this library is to provide a parser that accurately implements the RFC specification, unlike the built in function `parse_url()`, which differs from the specification in some subtle ways.
+The purpose of this library is to provide a parser that accurately implements the RFC specification unlike the built in function `parse_url()`, which differs from the specification in some subtle ways.

 This library has two main purposes.
 The first to provide information from the